US opens COVID boosters to all adults, urges them for 50+

 “We heard loud and clear that people needed something simpler — and this, I think, is simple,” FDA vaccine chief Dr. Peter Marks told The Associated Press.

-The Centers for Disease Control and Prevention had to agree before the new policy became official late Friday.
-CDC Director Dr. Rochelle Walensky endorsed a recommendation from her agency's scientific advisers that — in addition to offering all adults a booster — had stressed that people 50 and older should be urged to get one.
+The Centers for Disease Control and Prevention had to agree before the new policy became official late Friday, DC Director Dr. Rochelle Walensky endorsed a recommendation from her agency's scientific advisers that — in addition to offering all adults a booster — had stressed that people 50 and older should be urged to get one.

 People are also reading…